-I’m going to turn down a new job opportunity tomorrow.
+I’m going to turn down a new job tomorrow.

-People keep telling me that I’ll need to get another job, for mental stimulation even if not for the money.
-There may be some truth in that, but this particular job is not right for me.
+People keep telling me that I’ll need to get another job…for mental stimulation even if not for the money.
+They may be right about that, but this particular job is not for me.

 Its not because I’m lazy either.
 I spent many years as a workaholic and these tendencies remain.
 When I was in my early 20s, I used to tell myself that I’d ease back after my net worth reached £X. That was a long time ago and I just kept on going past a series of money milestones – like a marathon with no finishing line at 26 miles.
-If anything, the temptations to work hard got greater as I developed my knowledge of investing and personal finance.
+If anything, the temptations to work hard have gotten greater over time.

-The reason I’m turning it down is that it means selling investment products which conflict with my core beliefs.
-These are:
+The reason I’m turning it down is that it means selling expensive investment products to people who don’t need them.

-2. I think everyone can and should learn enough about finance to make their own choices and manage their own investments.
+3. Everyone can learn enough to make their own choices and manage their own investments.
 This means keeping things simple.

 5. Reducing costs is an important part of delivering better investment returns.

-Now that I am financially independent, I have no need to make money in a way that conflicts with these beliefs.
+Now that I’m financially independent, I have no need to make money in a way that conflicts with these beliefs.

-The selection process for the role has involved a number of interviews and given me a window into the fabulous economics of the wealth management industry.
+The selection process for the role has involved a number of interviews and given me a window into the crazy economics of the wealth management industry.

-This is bizarre when you realise you can easily put together a simple portfolio of tracker funds from Vanguard (who have no incentive to screw you) for less than 0.2% per annum.
-So that’s a saving of more than 90%!!!
+This is bizarre when you realise you can easily put together a simple portfolio of Vanguard tracker funds for 0.15% per year.
+That’s a saving of more than 90%!!!

-The Escape Artist believes in proving this stuff using simple sums and showing his workings.
-Below is a spreadsheet that I prepared for someone I know.
-He is an intelligent and hard working professional aged about 40 with approx. £750,000 in a portfolio “actively” managed with a 2.4% p.a. total cost.
+The Escape Artist is Right and will show his workings.
+Below is a spreadsheet that I prepared for a friend.
+He is an intelligent and hard working professional aged about 40 with approx. £750,000 in an actively mismanaged portfolio paying 2.4% per year of costs.

-This is a bit like seeing a cheque for £1m made out to you lying on the pavement and walking by because stopping might make you late for a check up at the dentist.
-I say: “Screw the dentist…pick up the cheque and take it to the bank NOW…do not pass Go, do not eat or do anything else until you have done this“.
+This is a bit like seeing a cheque for £3m made out to you lying on the pavement and walking by because stopping might make you late for a check up at the dentist.

-I have spoken to a number of colleagues, friends and family about this recently.
-A few points have become clear during those conversations:
+I have spoken to colleagues, friends and family about this recently.
+A few points became clear during those conversations:

 1. People typically have no idea how much they are actually paying in fees.
-One person guessed “a couple of hundred pounds” when it was actually approx. twenty thousand pounds (£20k / $35k) per year.
-They were out by a factor of about 100x.
+One person guessed “a couple of hundred pounds” when it was actually approx. twenty thousand pounds (£20,000) per year.
+So they were out by a factor of about 100x.

 2. The reason people don’t wise up on fees is that they are effectively hidden.
 The client is never asked to write a cheque or hand over cash.
 Units are deducted silently, remorselessly, almost invisibly.
 We don’t miss what we never had.
 Yes, the terms are disclosed in small print and the funds comply with the letter of the law.
 But the actual £ amount of total fees deducted is never shown and can only be estimated.